splunk/public-o11y-docs/gdi/opentelemetry/metrics-ootb-k8s.rst

 Internal metrics
 ============================================================================

-To see the Collector's internal metrics, refer to :ref:`metrics-internal`.
+To see the Collector's internal metrics, refer to :ref:`metrics-internal-collector`.

 .. _ootb-metrics-k8s-attributes: